-The Board of Commissioners meets monthly on the first & third Wednesday at 7:30 AM.
-Board meetings are being held in-person at the district office and via Zoom.
-Log-in information is posted on our website at NESSWD.org.
+The Board of Commissioners meet on the first and third Wednesdays of each month at 7:30 AM.
+We encourage you to attend in person or via Zoom.
+Log-in information and updated meeting schedules are posted on the District's website at nesswd.org.